-The jobs for 14 year olds can vary quite a bit based on your geographic location, skill set, and general condition of your local economy.
-We’ll start by looking at the legality of 14 year olds having a job, and then share some advice from career experts on how to be prepared and some ideas on the specific employment opportunities for 14 year olds.
+Really quickly, we will start by looking at the legality of 14 year olds having a job, and then share some advice from career experts on how to be prepared.
+We also have a great list of some ideas on the specific employment opportunities for your first job.

 According to the U.S. Department of Labor: